What is intent engineering?

 | Durability | Document that drifts | Ticket that closes | Ephemeral conversation | ✓ Versioned artifact |

 A PRD says "add a dashboard."
-An intent spec says "users can't find their weekly metrics — surface them in under 2 clicks with less than 500ms load time."
+An intent spec says "users can't find their weekly metrics: surface them in under 2 clicks with less than 500ms load time."
 A user story captures what someone wants.
-An intent spec adds why it matters (evidence), what "done" means (outcomes), and what must not break (edge cases).
-A prompt optimizes a single AI interaction.
-An intent spec structures the entire problem so any agent can execute it correctly.
+An intent spec adds why it matters (evidence), what "done" means (outcomes), and what must not break (health metrics and edge cases).

 Every intent spec follows a consistent structure:

-5. Edge Cases — Boundary conditions, failure modes, and scenarios that could break the implementation.
+6. Edge Cases.
+Boundary conditions, failure modes, and scenarios that could break the implementation.
 What happens when the network is down?
 What about empty states?
 What if the user has 10,000 items instead of 10?

-6. Verification — How do you confirm it works?
+8. Verification.
+How do you confirm it works?
 Unit tests, integration tests, manual checks.
-This closes the loop — the agent knows exactly what "done" looks like and can verify its own work.
+This closes the loop: the agent knows exactly what "done" looks like and can verify its own work.

 How teams practice intent engineering